Óscar Pérez (footballer, born 1973): Cruz Azul

+Pachuca

-On 16 May 2013, For the Apertura 2013, Pérez was loaned to Pachuca after finishing a spell with San Luis.
+For the Apertura 2013, Pérez was loaned to Pachuca after finishing a spell with San Luis.
 He was given the number 21.

 On 29 May 2016, Pérez won the Liga MX final with Pachuca.
 This broke his personal 19-year drought as well, making him the oldest champion in the league's history at 43-years-old and three months.
 After the season, Pachuca extended his loan for another year.

-On 29 April 2017, Pérez scored a header on the last minute of a match against Cruz Azul to salvage a 2–2 draw.
-He became the oldest player to score a goal in the Liga MX.
+On 29 April 2017, Pérez scored a header in the 93rd minute against his former club Cruz Azul to salvage a 2–2 draw, and in doing so at the age of 44, he became the oldest goalscorer in the history of Liga MX.
+Coincidentally, Azul's goalkeeper, José de Jesús Corona, was the same who conceded Pérez's goal in 2006.

 After winning the 2016–17 CONCACAF Champions League with Pachuca, Pérez postponed his retirement until after Pachuca's participation at the 2017 FIFA Club World Cup.
+On 12 December 2017, he started in the semifinals against Grêmio, becoming, at the age of 44 years and 10 months, the oldest-ever player in the history of the Club World Cup.
 Following the tournament, Pérez announced he planned on playing professionally for six more months, effectively postponing his retirement until after the 2017–18 Liga MX season.

 On 23 July 2019, Pérez returned to his first club, Cruz Azul.
 On 27 July, at the age of 46, he announced his retirement from football effective immediately after Cruz Azul's second round match of the Torneo Apertura 2019 against Toluca.